-The PlaceAge Project consists of two projects funded by the UK’s ESRC (Economic and Social Research Council), for a total of £ 1,213,116.00.
+The PlaceAge Project consists of three projects funded by the UK’s ESRC (Economic and Social Research Council), for a total of £ 1,213,116.00, and CNPQ (National Council for Scientific and Technological Development) of Brazil, with the support of scholarships for researchers.
 United Kingdom, Brazil and India participate of the Project.
-Both projects are also supported by Brazilian research agencies CNPQ (National Council for Scientific and Technological Development) and FAPERGS (Foundation for the Support of Research in the State of Rio Grande do Sul), and by the Federal University of Pelotas with funding research assistants and research associates.
+The projects are also supported by Brazilian research agency FAPERGS (Foundation for the Support of Research in the State of Rio Grande do Sul), and by the Federal University of Pelotas with funding research assistants and research associates.

 1. The project that gave rise to PlaceAge is called “Place-Making with Older People: Towards Age Friendly Communities” and focuses on exploring how older adults face ageing in different urban, social and cultural contexts in the UK and Brazil.
 It is funded in the amount of £ 808,289 by the ESRC (Economic and Social Research Council).
 The project started in 2016, with data collection and analysis activities completed in 2019.
 From 2020 to 2023 the project continues with activities of impact and development of public policies with national and international agencies.